Skip to content

 • Trim trees and branches - Remove dead branches near roof and power lines that could break under Alaska snow weight

-• Mark driveway edges - Install reflective stakes to guide snow removal equipment and prevent landscape damage
+• Mark driveway edges - Install reflective stakes to guide snow removal equipment and prevent yard damage

 • Store outdoor furniture - Move patio furniture, grills, and decorations to protected storage